melanielogan74/sandbox/frontend_mentor/four-card-feature-section/README.md

 This challenge uses HTML and CSS to build a four card feature section that is responsive.
 The design was created to be as close to the example mobile and desktop designs as possible.

 Users should be able to:
-- Resize the device screen for mobile and desktop with the mobile view showing the cards as a single column, the desktop view showing the cards in 3 columns (1 card on left, 2 cards in middle, 1 card in right)
+- Resize the device screen for mobile and desktop with the mobile view showing the cards as a single column, the desktop view showing the cards in 3 columns (1 card on left, 2 cards in middle, 1 card on right)
--

 ### Screenshot
 Below are screenshots of my solution for desktop and mobile.